 A more general question might relate to how your group is feeling.
 For example, what worries you?
 Excites you?

 It’s crucial to understand how much time you have when starting a checking-in process.
 If you’re in a weekly huddle, you might begin your question with, “In one word…” It will set the tone for a fast-paced meeting.

 However, if this is a longer, monthly meeting, you might consider asking attendees to “Think of three things about…” This contemplative approach opens up the meeting to discussion, rather than simply reporting out.
 Adjust your check-in process to meet your expectations and the expectations of your attendees.

 Before using the check-in process at your next meeting, take a few minutes to explain to your team that this process is designed to improve the effectiveness of meetings.
 After explaining the purpose, take it slow and start with simple, general questions so that attendees don’t feel cornered.
 You can adapt from there as your team grows.

 You got this,

 The Effective Communicator

 The Effective Communicator is Isaac Holyoak.
-Isaac is a contributing editor for Accelerate and leads communication for University of Utah Health Medical Group.
+Isaac was Accelerates former contributing editor.
 He received a Master's in rhetoric from the Brian Lamb School of Communication at Purdue University and taught speech, argumentation, and debate to undergraduates in Indiana and Texas in his pre-health care life.